MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/02/devtools-110.md

 <!-- ------------------------------ -->
-#### Right-click menu shows the current location of the other toolbar to move a tool to
+#### When moving a tool, the right-click menu shows the current placement of the destination toolbar

-The right-click menu for moving an optional tool between Quick View and the Activity Bar now includes the position of the Activity Bar, such as:
+The right-click menu command for moving a tool between Quick View and the Activity Bar now indicates the placement of the destination toolbar, such as:
 * **Move to bottom Quick View**
 * **Move to side Quick View**
 * **Move to left Activity Bar**